 Shedding the extra layers of clothing from winter can reveal a multitude of sins and trigger action to lose the extra kilos.

 Are you tired of yo-yo dieting and wish there was an easier way?
 If you want to lose weight in spring and not find it again, I’m here to help.
 When I weighed 100 kilos I was the diet queen.
-I’d go on a diet and cut out all the foods I loved and anything that tasted good, then try to live off grilled meat and salads.
+I’d go on a diet and cut out all the foods I loved and anything that tasted good, then try to live off grilled fish and salads.
 Sound familiar?

 I want to show you a better way.
 I’m not going to promise quick weight loss, but it will be easier in the long-term because you’re not going to put the weight back on once you adopt a healthy lifestyle.